-Actually, there are many women in science, who made important discoveries in the various fields and today we are going to introduce you to some of the world’s best women scientists of all time who changed the world with their minds.
+Actually, there are many women in science, who made important discoveries in the various fields and today we are going to introduce you to some of the world’s greatest women scientists of all time who changed the world with their minds.

 18. Shirley Ann Jackson